- City Government

 For more information, contact Public Safety Liaison Luis Flores at 310-456-2489, ext.
 236 or firstname.lastname@example.org.

 On the morning of Wednesday, January 25, 2023, the Greater Los Angeles Homeless Count took place in Malibu with over 20 volunteers gathering at Malibu City Hall to participate in the count.
 Among the volunteers were members of the City’s Homeless Outreach Team, Homelessness Task Force, Public Safety Commission, and City staff.
 Volunteers were assigned to a group that covered a particular census-designated area within the city limits in order to look for individuals, families, cars, RVs, tents, and makeshift shelters.
 Each volunteer group recorded their findings in the Homeless Count app, as well as a physical tally sheet provided to them with a map of their coverage area.
 After completing their census tract, volunteers returned to City Hall and submitted their findings.
 The Los Angeles Homeless Service Authority (LAHSA) will release the official numbers in Summer 2023.

 The 2022 Greater Los Angeles Homeless Count found that there were 81 people experiencing homelessness in Malibu, or about four individuals per square mile, a significant decrease from 2021 and 2020.
 For further questions, contact Public Safety Liaison Luis Flores at 310-456-2489, ext.
 236 or email@example.com.

 To report an encampment and for information about current encampment clean-up efforts, contact Public Safety Liaison Luis Flores at 310-456-2489, ext.
 236 or firstname.lastname@example.org.

 How You can help

-- Donate to local non-profit and outreach organizations providing support for the homeless population
+- Volunteer and donate to local non-profit and outreach organizations providing support to people experiencing homelessness in the City